coder/coder/docs/cli/scaletest_create-workspaces.md

 # scaletest create-workspaces

-Creates many users and workspaces and waits for them to be ready
+Creates many users and workspace for each one and waits for them to be ready

 ## Usage